palaseus/Adrenochain/docs/WHITEPAPER.md

 ### 1.1 The Problem

-The blockchain and DeFi ecosystem faces a fundamental challenge: **the gap between research and production**.
+The blockchain and DeFi ecosystem faces a fundamental challenge: **the gap between research and development**.
 Current platforms provide basic infrastructure but lack the sophisticated tools needed to:

 - **Validate complex financial models** before deployment
 - **Test advanced risk management strategies** in controlled environments